cfengine/documentation/guide/introduction/networking.markdown

 verbose mode on the policy hub for more informative messages).
 Note that by default, CFEngine's server daemon `cf-serverd` trusts incoming connections from hosts within the same `/16` subnet.

+After a host has been bootstrapped, the text file `policy_server.dat` in the CFEngine installation contains the IP address of the policy server.

 ## Key exchange